What people are saying about China Evergrande Group - Up News Info

 The Evergrande rebound on Friday is still small compared to how much the stock has lost in the past few months.
 People are seeing that this could be a positive for the property development sector on the credit side.
 But I think for Evergrande, the share price could be hamstrung in the near term, there is still a lot more upcoming interest payments that have to be met.

 “Investors will still be cautious because this issue is not just about Evergrande, we are talking about the health of the whole Chinese property sector.”
-(Reporting by Scott Murdoch; Compiled by Anne Marie Roantree; Editing by Christopher Cushing)
+(Reporting by Scott Murdoch, ALun John and Clare Jim in Hong Kong, Tom Westbrook in Singapore; Compiled by Anne Marie Roantree; Editing by Christopher Cushing and William Mallard)